Interview with WeiWei: Single Trophy Girl is Out Now

 9. What is your top tip for living your best life?

 Gratitude.
 Write down and remember the blessings that you do have, and try not to focus on what you don’t.

 10. What are your plans and ambitions for the future?

 I want to take over the world in a positive way.
 I want to be able to influence people to step outside of their cultural boundaries and eventually fund artists that are not able to support themselves with their talent independently.
-For now, I will be releasing more music and looking for label support.
+For now, I will release more music and look for label support.